2019–20 Spartan South Midlands Football League

-The 2019–20 Spartan South Midlands Football League season was the 23rd in the history of Spartan South Midlands Football League, a football competition in England.
+The 2019–20 season was the 23rd in the history of Spartan South Midlands Football League, a football competition in England.

 The allocations for Steps 1 to 6 for season 2019–20 were announced by the FA on 19 May.
 These were subject to appeal, and the Spartan South Midlands' constitution was ratified at the league's AGM on 22 June.

 As a result of the COVID-19 pandemic, the season was formally cancelled on 26 March 2020, with all results from the being expunged, and no promotion or relegation taking place to, from, or within the competition.
 On 30 March 2020, sixty-six non-league clubs sent an open letter to the Football Association requesting that they reconsider their decision.

 Premier Division

-At the end of the season 2018–19, five teams left the Premier Division:
+The Premier Division featured 15 clubs which competed in the division last season, along with six new clubs.